sirius-ms/sirius-docs.github.io/docs/_pages/intro.md

 **Community Forum:** For community support and discussions, join our [SIRIUS Community space on Gitter](https://matrix.to/#/#sirius-ms:gitter.im).
 Here, you can connect with other users and get help from the community.

-**Bug Reports and Feature Requests:** If you encounter any issues or have suggestions for new features, kindly submit them via [GitHub](https://github.com/sirius-ms/sirius/issues/new/choose).
+**Bug Reports and Feature Requests:** If you encounter any problems or have suggestions for new features, please submit them via [GitHub](https://github.com/sirius-ms/sirius/issues/new/choose).

 **SIRIUS Integration:** SIRIUS can be easily integrated into existing workflows and provides interfaces for both manual and fully automated analysis.
-If you're looking for help with integrating SIRIUS into your workflows or want to share tips and code snippets, visit our [SIRIUS Community space on Gitter](https://matrix.to/#/#sirius-ms:gitter.im).
+If you're looking for help with integrating SIRIUS into your workflow or want to share tips and code snippets, visit our [SIRIUS Community space on Gitter](https://matrix.to/#/#sirius-ms:gitter.im).

 [**Help us improve the SIRIUS Documentation!**](https://github.com/sirius-ms/sirius-docs.github.io)